McNerdius/TailBlazor/Source/wwwroot/content/overview.md

 ## Tidy CSS {#tidy}

-Blazor's [CSS Isolation](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-6.0){target="_blank"} is a simple way to limit the scope of styles to a particular Razor Component: by convention, styles defined in `.razor.css` (Scoped CSS) files will be rewritten at build time so they only apply to their associated `.razor` Component.
+Blazor's take on [CSS Isolation](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-6.0){target="_blank"} is a simple way to limit the scope of styles to a particular Razor Component: by convention, styles defined in `.razor.css` (Scoped CSS) files will be rewritten at build time so they only apply to their associated `.razor` Component.

 In addition to generating classes for us, Tailwind CSS offers an [`@apply` directive](https://tailwindcss.com/docs/functions-and-directives#apply){target="_blank"}, and built-in support for Sass-like nesting is easily enabled.